Allari Ramudu

-Allari Ramudu (English: Naughty Ramu) is a 2002 Indian Telugu-language action comedy film which starred N. T. Rama Rao Jr, Nagma, Gajala and Aarthi Agarwal.
-B. Gopal directed this film.
+Allari Ramudu (English: Naughty Ramu) is a 2002 Indian Telugu-language action comedy film directed by B. Gopal.
+It stars N. T. Rama Rao Jr., Nagma, Aarthi Agarwal and Gajala.
 It was dubbed into Hindi as Main Hoon Khuddar in 2007.
-It was remade in Bangladeshi Bengali as Number One Shakib Khan.
+It was remade in Bangladeshi Bengali as Number One Shakib Khan (2010).

 Plot

 Ramu, a servant falls for the beautiful daughter of his mistress, Chamundeswari, who is a business tycoon.
 After discovering Ramu's feelings for her daughter, Chamundeswari tries to separate them.